-The nicest one can be found on Burg Square, where the Bruges City Hall is located.
+The nicest one can be found in Burg Square, where you’ll also find Bruges City Hall.
 It’s located to the east of the Grote Markt, on your way to Rozenhoedkaai, one of the most famous photo spots in Bruges.

 Winter Glow – light experience trail

-In addition to the Christmas market and the ice skating rink, there are also various light installations throughout the city.
+In addition to the Christmas market and the ice skating rink, there are also various light installations throughout the city of Bruges.
 You can follow a light experience trail Winter Glow, and see various light installations along the way.
 You don’t absolutely have to do the entire route, but it’s another nice way to experience Bruges in winter!

 Here you can find more information about this light trail and a map of all the locations.
 However, there are signs throughout the city leading you from one place to the other, so you’ll easily find your way around even without a map.